RubiconDeFi/rubi-bots/README.md

 Welcome to `rubi-bots`!
 This repository hosts open-source market-making, liquidator, and arbitrage bots for traders and activists in the Rubicon ecosystem.
 With a focus on improving performance and growing the Rubicon ecosystem together, `rubi-bots` serves as a one-stop shop for traders and activists, providing potential profit opportunities, learning resources, and avenues for technical improvement.

-include some information about
+# TODO
-1. market aids
+1. links to learn about market aids and what they are
-2. the different strategies
+2. blurb and further reading on the different strategies
-3. the different bots
+3. blurb and further reading on the different bots

 This repository has two main commands for users
 1. `guidedStart` - the quickest way to get started with Rubicon and deploy a bot